python/cpython/Doc/c-api/init.rst

 .. c:function:: void PyThreadState_DeleteCurrent(void)

-   Destroy the active :term:`thread state` and detach it.
+   Destroy the :term:`active thread state` and detach it.
    The current :term:`thread state` must have been reset with a previous call to :c:func:`PyThreadState_Clear`.